joaocarvalhoopen/stm32_bluepill_in_rust__Template/README.md

 # STM32 BluePill in Rust - Project template
-The updated project template that I use for BluePill micro-controller in Rust.
+The updated project template that I use for STM32 BluePill micro-controller in Rust for Linux Ubuntu 20.04 .

 ## BluePill STM32F103 - Development board